dabreegster/route_snapper/user_guide.md

 - `isActive()` returns true when the tool is active and interpreting mouse events
 - `tearDown()` cleans up the internal sources and layers added to the map.
   (Note it doesn't yet clean up event listeners!)
+- `setConfig` to change some settings
+  - `avoid_doubling_back` (disabled by default): When possible, avoid edges already crossed for handling intermediate waypoints

 ### MapLibre gotchas